Armenian food cuisine

 SRAS Director Renee Stillings learning to make lavash in Armenia.
 The opening of the tonir (tandoor) can be seen in the floor.
 The women sit crosslegged to make lavash.

-Lavash: (Side Dish) Lavash is a not just flatbread, it is a symbol of Armenian culture.
+Lavash: (Bread) Lavash is a not just flatbread, it is a symbol of Armenian culture.
 Thin, soft, and subtly flavorful, it is made from just flour, water, and salt.
 It is baked in a tonir (usually refered to in English as tandoor), a large clay oven that opens at the top.
 The baker must expertly reach in and stick the lavash to the hot side to cook – and then retrieve it at the right moment to achieve the perfect combination of chewiness and crispiness.
 The oven itself is traditionally woodfired, giving the lavash even more flavor.
 Lavash emerges as a large, supple sheet that can be wrapped around various fillings or used to scoop up meats and dips.
 This is bread is featured at almost every meal in Armenia.

 Lori: (Dairy Product) Lori cheese is a semi-firm brined Armenian cheese.
 It has an elastic, slightly chewy consistency and the brine leaves it salty.
 Named for the Lori region of northern Armenia, it is often used in pastries such as khachapuri in Armenia or served on its own.
 It is related to chanakh – the difference being that lori is heated twice and chanakh twice, giving the later a firmer texture.